A variety of skills are needed for every job, there’s no doubt about that.

 Isn’t that benefit enough for soft skills?

 Strong soft skills results in better collaboration, improved productivity, and more creative solutions.
-You’ll almost always find that employees that are strong in soft skills are more aware of their strengths and weaknesses.
+You’ll almost always find that employees who are strong in soft skills are more aware of their strengths and weaknesses.
 That’s a hard one to achieve!

-Challenges of Teaching Soft Skills
+Challenges of Training for Soft Skills

 Soft skills aren’t easy to train on or design training for.